First Olympic Appearance: 1896 (Greco-Roman); 1904 (freestyle)

-The Beijing wrestling competition will award 18 different medal sets, with 14 men's events and four women's events.
+The London wrestling competition will award 18 different medal sets, with 14 men's events and four women's events.
 Women will only compete in the freestyle division and men will compete in both freestyle and Greco-Roman.
-The competition will be held at the China Agricultural University Gymnasium, which will seat 6,000 for the games.
-Following the completion of the events, students will resume using the venue for recreational purposes.
+The competition will be held at ExCel London, which can seat up to 10,000 people.

 Fact Monster™ Database, © 2007 Pearson Education, Inc. All rights reserved.